-Red Wing couple pleads guilty in child abuse, caging case
+Red Wing couple sentenced to 4 years in child abuse, caging case

 (ABC 6 News) – A Red Wing couple entered guilty pleas in a severe child abuse case Wednesday Sept.
 4.